 CML 2.9

-I've been a follower on this software for Cisco Modeling Labs for a decade.
-Originally called Cisco VIRL back in 2014, Cisco CML 2.9 was released in July and I've now had the chance to play around with it.
-Here are the main hits!
+So I've been a follower on this software for over a decade.
+Originally called Cisco VIRL back in 2014, Cisco CML 2.9 was released in July.
+I've now had the chance to play around with it and here are the main hits!

 Containers: